 How to Watch FIFA World Cup 2026 in Australia

 Australia football fans watching FIFA World Cup 2026 coverage in Sydney

 SBS Australia holds the official FIFA World Cup 2026 television and streaming rights in Australia, while SEN carries the radio coverage.
 SBS has confirmed that all 104 matches will air live and free across SBS, SBS VICELAND, and SBS On Demand.
 The FIFA World Cup 2026 starts on 11 June 2026 in Mexico City and ends on 19 July 2026 in New York New Jersey.
-As a result, Australian viewers already have a fully confirmed legal route.
+Australia has one of the cleanest legal tournament access routes.

-Fans across the country can use the FIFA World Cup 2026 match schedule to map overnight, early-morning, and afternoon kickoffs.
-The wider FIFA World Cup 2026 broadcasting guide also helps compare Australia with every other rights market.
-That matters because the Socceroos will draw heavy live interest from the first group match onward.
-Early setup should make the opening week far smoother.
+Fans across the country can use the FIFA World Cup 2026 match schedule to map overnight, early-morning, and afternoon kickoffs in local time.
+The wider FIFA World Cup 2026 broadcasting section also helps compare Australia's free full-tournament access with other rights markets.
+Since the Socceroos are in the finals, SBS should see heavy demand around every Australia match.
+Setting up SBS On Demand before the opening week will make live streams, replays, and highlights easier to manage.

+How to Watch FIFA World Cup 2026 in Australia